edgamat/edgamat.github.io/_drafts/The-Books-I-Read-In-2020.md

 **The Bourne Identity**, Robert Ludlum 1980
 I loved the Bourne movies staring Matt Damon and after many years or saying I would, I actually read the novel the first film is based on.
 The story was significantly different from the film, but I found it to be a great spy story.
 The human side of a spy who has lost his memory.
 How would any of us react?
 Hopefully we all don't have killers trying to hunt us down if we can't remember who we are. :-)

+**One Giant Leap**, Charles Fishman
+I read an article by Charles Fishman in 1996 called "[They Write the Right Stuff](https://www.fastcompany.com/28121/they-write-right-stuff)" and I have been a fan ever since.
+This book tells the story of the American race to land a man on the Moon in the 1960s.
+It is not the first i have read on the subject, but this is woven together with context and perspective from 50 years later.
+I highly recommend it to all the Space Nerds out there.